-As a person who started a WordPress theme business, and currently a partner in a software development company, I have endless tools at my disposal.
-Whether it be a wide selection of beautiful designs, content optimization software, or web hosting, the endless amount of ideas that I pitch myself are astounding.
+I started a WordPress theme business, and I’m currently a partner in a software development company, so I have endless tools at my disposal.
+Whether it’s beautiful designs, content optimization software, or web hosting, the endless amount of ideas that I pitch myself are astounding.

-I can easily say “no” to other people, but I have a ridiculously hard time saying it to me.
-I’m an “idea guy”, so I fend off ideas in my head multiple times a day.
-And it’s exhausting, to be quite honest.
+I can easily say no to other people, but I have a ridiculously hard time saying it to me.
+I’m an idea guy, so I fend off ideas in my head multiple times a day.
+And it’s exhausting, to be honest.

-When it comes to idle minds, I’m not referring to a lack of work that I have.
-There’s plenty of that around, trust me.
+When it comes to idle minds, I’m not referring to a lack of work to do—there’s plenty of that around, trust me.
 This is all about the brain.
 I put in my full 40-60 hours a week, but my mind is on ludicrous speed practically every waking moment.
-(Un)fortunately, that’s simply how I’m wired.
+It’s simply how I’m wired.

-The reality in my life right now is that I have a full time job, a family to feed, a house that I’m building and close to 40 people in our company who all rely on me to do what I’m supposed to be doing.
+The reality is, I have a full time job, a family to feed, a house that I’m building, and close to 40 people in our company who all rely on me to do what I’m supposed to be doing.

 Which is … work.

-And as I’m learning to say “no” to not only others but also to me, it’s something I admit that I need to continually work on.
+And as I’m learning to say no to both others and myself, I’ve realized it’s something I need to continually work on.

-Now that I’ve admitted to you that I struggle with my schedule and everything I want to do, I thought I’d share a few things that I go out of my way to do.
-This is my attempt to retain sanity, and I hope you find these helpful.
+Now that I’ve admitted to you that I struggle with all I want to do, here’s a few things that I do go out of my way to do.
+They’re my attempt to retain sanity.

-It might sound like an obvious suggestion, as we all have areas of interest in our lives.
-I believe that we don’t give ourselves enough time to pursue and enjoy them.
-For me, this is running — so I make sure that I go outside (thank you Spring and warmer weather!) and run at least three times a week.
-It’s really difficult to check email and social media while I’m cruising, so this definitely gives me some much needed time away.
+It might sound like an obvious idea, but we don’t give ourselves enough time to enjoy them.
+For me, this is running, so I make sure that I go outside and run at least three times a week.
+It’s really difficult to check email and social media while I’m cruising, so this gives me some much needed time away.

-I generally tend to run a lean ship, but once in a while my office starts to accumulate “stuff” in various places.
-Whether it’s my desk, an end table or other places there.
-Sometimes when we see things laying around, it subconsciously starts to add up.
-So I’m trying to be better about putting things away after I use them.
-Out of sight, out of mind, right?
+I generally run a lean ship, but once in a while my office starts to accumulate stuff in various places.
+When we see things laying around, it subconsciously starts to build up.
+So, I’m trying to be better about putting things away after I use them.

-I realize that the idea of making lists might seem like it would be adding to the things we have to do, but intentionality can go a long way to reducing distractions.
-For the most part, I’m a Type-A person, who’s highly organized.
-So when I think of ideas or things I need to do, I’ll write them down.
-This gives me immediate access to taking care of them without spinning the wheels in my mind trying to remember them.
+Making lists might seem like adding to the things we have to do, but it can go a long way in reducing distractions.
+It simply gives me immediate access for taking care of them without spinning the wheels in my mind trying to remember them.

 Are you taking on too many projects or running too many errands?
 Are you spending too much time chasing down rabbit holes that aren’t productive or don’t bear fruit?